 Government Announces New Tax on Solar Panels in 2025-26 Budget: What You Need to Know

-This article explores the details of the new tax, its potential implications, and the reactions from various stakeholders.
+This paper is going to discuss the specifics of the new tax, its possible future outcomes, and the response of different stakeholders.

 What Is the New Tax on Solar Panels?